 - Personal and medical history.
 Your doctor will ask you questions to get a complete understanding of your symptoms and their possible causes.
 Bring your notes to help jog your memory.
 Be ready to answer questions about your family history, the kinds of medicines you take, and your lifestyle at home, school and work.

 - Physical exam.
 If your doctor thinks you have an allergy, they will pay close attention to your ears, eyes, nose, throat, chest and skin during the exam.
-This exam may include a pulmonary function test to detect how well you exhale air from your lungs.
+This exam may include a lung function test to detect how well you exhale air from your lungs.
 You may also need an X-ray of your lungs or sinuses.

 - Tests to determine your allergens.
 Your doctor may do a skin test, patch test or blood test.
 No one test alone is able to diagnose an allergy.
 Test results are just one of many tools available to assist your doctor in making a diagnosis.